jasonblanks/okc/README.md

 ---
 * ReadingLevel.py
 Tools for determining the reading level of a chunk of text, as well as some useful statistics about a blob (number of words, sentences, syllables, etc).
 I have used it to compute reading levels for essay responses, plot them, etc, though I don't have any of that code checked in.

-Other files
----
-* cmudict.0.7a.txt - This is a dictionary mapping words to their numbers of syllables.
+* cmudict.0.7a.txt - Used by ReadingLevel.py, this is a dictionary mapping words to their numbers of syllables.
 I pulled it from some CMU page on the interwebs, but I forget where.
-It is parsed in reading_level.py, which adds some extra logic to guess the number of syllables for unknown words.

 Fun Links
 ---